foambubble/foam/docs/user/features/link-reference-definitions.md

 # Link Reference Definitions

-## Introduction

-When you use `[[wikilinks]]`, the [foam-vscode](https://github.com/foambubble/foam/tree/master/packages/foam-vscode) extension will automatically generate [Markdown Link Reference Definitions](https://spec.commonmark.org/0.29/#link-reference-definitions) at the bottom of the file.
-This is done to make the content of the file compatible with various Markdown tools (e.g. parsers, static site generators, VS code plugins etc), which don't support `[[wikilinks]]`.
+When you use `[[wikilinks]]`, the [foam-vscode](https://github.com/foambubble/foam/tree/master/packages/foam-vscode) extension can automatically generate [Markdown Link Reference Definitions](https://spec.commonmark.org/0.29/#link-reference-definitions) at the bottom of the file.
+This is not needed to navigate your workspace with foam-vscode, but is useful for files to remain compatible with various Markdown tools (e.g. parsers, static site generators, VS code plugins etc), which don't support `[[wikilinks]]`.

 ## Example